 Jamie can be reached through the contact page on this site, or by phone at 204-781-8450.

-Jaylene is married to Scott Urwin, and lives in Fort Rouge.
+Jaylene is married to Scott Urwin, and lives in Fort Rouge with their two young daughters.
 Good food and wine, great conversation, long walks, social networking, cinema, beauty and time with family and friends are among her varied interests.
 Perhaps most of all, however, she also loves figuring out “what makes people tick” and encouraging them to come alive in faith and as the unique people they’ve been created to be.